-The Fire Prevention Division is served by two full time inspectors.
+The Fire Prevention Division is served by two full time Fire Prevention Officers which includes a Fire Protection Engineer.
 The division completes an average of 1,000 inspections, code enforcement actions and permits annually.
 Many of these inspections are required by law quarterly, bi-annually and annually.
 Some are targeted inspections on different building types and occupancy.
 It is our goal to work with the business community to reduce their fire problem and educate them on safe practices.
 Nationwide 60% of businesses that have a fire never reopen.

 General Bylaws can be viewed below.
 Pages 116-141 are specific to the Fire Department.